CartoDB/documentation/app/content/spatial-extension-bq/tiler/guides.md

 ![Your Tilesets](/img/bq-spatial-extension/tiler/guides-your-tilesets.png)

-Click in one the tilesets to access the **Map Viewer**: a new tool to visualize and publish your tileset maps.
+Click in one the tilesets to visualize it using **Map Viewer**.

 ![Tileset Viewer](/img/bq-spatial-extension/tiler/guides-viewer-1.png)

-Map Viewer uses [CARTO for deck.gl](https://carto.com/developers/deck-gl/)'s declarative styling language, which makes it easier to create data-driven visualizations.
+Map Viewer uses CARTO for deck.gl's [declarative styling language](../../../deck-gl/guides/declarative), which makes it easier to create data-driven visualizations.

 Creating color ramps for data-drive visualizations is straight-forward, using helper functions for different types of classifications.
 Take a look at the [documentation](https://deck.gl/docs/api-reference/carto/styles) for more information.